Chandos Wren-Hoskyns

 Chandos Wren-Hoskyns BA, JP, DL (15 February 1812 – 28 November 1876) was an English landowner, agriculturist, politician and author.
-Not all of his views are shared today.

 Family

 Born Chandos Hoskyns, as the second son of Sir Hungerford Hoskyns, 7th Baronet of Harewood Park, Herefordshire, he was descended from the poet John Hoskins.
 In 1837 he married Theodosia Wren – descended from Christopher Wren and a daughter and heiress of Christopher Roberts Wren of Wroxall Abbey, Warwickshire – and changed his surname to Wren-Hoskyns.
 They had a daughter, Catherine.
 After his first wife's death in 1842, he married in 1846 Anna Fane, daughter of Charles Milner Ricketts.
 They had a son and two daughters.

 Public life

 Educated at Shrewsbury, followed by Balliol College, Oxford, Wren-Hoskyns was called to the Bar at Inner Temple in 1838.
 He served as High Sheriff of Warwickshire in 1855 and was appointed Deputy Lieutenant of the county in 1860.
 He was a Member of Parliament (MP) for Hereford from 1869 to 1874, but spoke little apart from a few remarks on agriculture.